dtonhofer/minizinc_experiments/stats_collection/building_minizinc.md

 Yes, master!

-Switch branch to `develop` to get latest fixes (but you probably want to skip this to stay on `master`):
+If you want to switch branch to `develop` to get latest fixes (but you probably want to skip this to stay on `master`):

 ```
 $ git checkout develop